quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 ## Transitions

-Transition are a way to make your calendar come-alive to you end-user.
+Transition are a way to make your calendar come-alive to your end-user.
 When a calendar changes to a previous or next week/month, instead of just instantly displaying it, we can use the `animated` property to turn on transitions.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |
 | animated | Boolean        |              |

-Then you can use the `transiton-prev` and `transiton-next` properties to change the default behavior, which is `slide-right` and -slide-left`, respectively.
+Then you can use the `transiton-prev` and `transiton-next` properties to change the default behavior, which is `slide-right` and `slide-left`, respectively.

 | Property | Type           | Example      |
 | -------  | -------------- | -----------  |